Best Air Purifier

 Honeywell True HEPA Allergen Remover

 Finding a large-capacity air purifier can be difficult.
-Many models that are advertised as high capacity simply claim a larger effective area than the certified CADR (clean air delivery rate) would suggest.
+Many advertised as high capacity models simply claim a larger effective area than the certified CADR (clean air delivery rate) would suggest.
 Others don't use true HEPA filters, a standard that is probably important to many people.
 The Honeywell True HEPA Allergen Remover walks this line better than other models we've found.
 It offers a higher-than-average CADR of 300, meaning it can be highly effective in rooms of up to 450 square feet.
 It also uses a real HEPA filter.

 Read review: Honeywell True HEPA Allergen Remover